United States–Vietnam trade relations: Trade issues

 The growth in bilateral trade between the U.S. and Vietnam has also been accompanied by many issues and problems.
 During Vietnam’s application to the U.S. Generalized System of Preferences (GSP) program and negotiation of a Bilateral Investment Treaty (BIT) with the U.S., U.S government has hesitated in accepting Vietnam’s application and in concluding a BIT with Vietnam.
 The rapid increase in the imports of specific products from Vietnam (e.g. clothing, frozen fish fillets) have led to the creation of a controversial import monitoring program in the U.S., and to anti-dumping ruling against Vietnam.

 The 111th U.S. Congress has included “workers’ rights, the designation of Vietnam as a non-market economy, intellectual property rights (IPR) protection, and Vietnam’s exchange rate policy” as the most prominent economic issues which influence relations between the U.S. and Vietnam.
 Two governments is now seeking to resolve the preceding issues in recent meetings under the TIFA.

+On 1 January 2026, the US National Oceanic and Atmospheric Administration imposed a ban on the importation of fishery products from 12 Vietnamese fishing grounds, citing their failure to meet the standards of the Marine Mammal Protection Act.